Best Scope for 223 – My Top 5 Optics in 2023

 My Feelings After Using the Bushnell 3-9×40 Riflescope with DZ 223 Reticle

 Furthermore, it comes with an adjustable length throw lever so that I can use it to swap between magnification settings quickly and easily, even when I was wearing gloves when it got really cold out.
+When testing the magnification range, I found the 3-9x zoom to be very versatile for both short and long-range shooting.
+The parallax and magnification adjustments were smooth and responsive.
 It features side-mounted parallax, windage, and elevation turrets, helping me to take close and long-distance shots alike.
+The marked turrets had audible clicks when making elevation and windage adjustments, with no perceivable slop.
+I was able to dial in my adjustments precisely.

 Product Highlights